Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 8. Jake Paul's Law & Order

-Some people view Jake as a bad boy because of his attitude and lack of responsibility.
+Some people viewed Jake as a bad boy because of his attitude and lack of responsibility.

 There are even individuals who have stigmatized Generation Z because of rich, vain, and arrogant internet celebrities like Paul.
-However this hasn't stopped him from growing on social media and YouTube.
+However this didn't stop him from growing on social media and YouTube.

-His bad boy persona is bringing in even more fans than before because it adds to that cool factor teens strive for.
-Unfortunately his antics at the Team 10 house and online have not gone unpunished.
+His bad boy persona brought in even more fans than before and added to that cool factor teens sometimes strive for.
+Unfortunately his antics at the Team 10 house and online did not go unpunished.